 The Quiet Study Room on the mezzanine at Northport and the Learning Center in the East Northport Library are designed for individual quiet study.
 An additional Quiet Study room is available at the lower level of the Northport building.
 Click here for tutorial guidelines.

 Library activities and community events are posted on the community bulletin boards located in both Library buildings.
 Space is also available for postings by non-profit groups and organizations.
-If you wish to post a notice, complete a Request to Post form available at either the Circulation Desk or the Reference Desk.
+If you wish to post a notice, complete a Request to Post Material form available online, or in person at the Circulation Desk or Reference Desk.

 Books, audiovisual materials, and other items, whether new or used, may be donated to either library location.
 Materials not selected for use in the Library's collection will be sold at Library book sales.
 A letter of acknowledgement will be sent, and we will state the number of items donated if requested.